-The College of Engineering is seeking an Academic Advisor and Program Manger to join its expanding Student Services team in our Seattle campus.
+Do you want to join a growing, collaborative, global team?
+The Graduate School of Engineering (GSE) is seeking an Academic Advisor and Program Manager to join its expanding Student Services team on our west coast satellite campuses.
 The position combines administrative and academic support for students, with collaborative support for departments and program directors on academic processes and University initiatives.
-Our student population is diverse and rapidly growing.
+Our student population is diverse and increasing rapidly.

-The Academic Advisor provides support for graduate students in the areas of orientation, course registration, academic monitoring, documentation of curriculum exceptions, and graduation clearance in their assigned Certificate and Master of Science programs.
-The Academic Advisor serves as a SEVIS contact for the high percentage of international graduate students in the program(s) s/he supports.
+The Academic Advisor and Program Manager provides support for graduate students in the areas of orientation, course registration, academic monitoring, documentation of curriculum exceptions, and graduation clearance in their assigned Certificate and Master of Science programs.
+In this position, you will serve as a SEVIS contact for the high percentage of international graduate students in the program(s) you support.
 While not responsible for visa compliance, the SEVIS contacts in the College partner with the Office of Global Studies to advise students on compliance requirements.

-The Academic Advisor provides academic and administrative advice to current graduate students on all aspects of the GSE and the University, and also supports the customer service function of the GSE with regard to inquiries (emails, phone calls, or drop-in- visits) from matriculated and prospective students.
-S/he performs tasks/projects as assigned to support the Student Services function of the Graduate School and will collaborate with department program directors on academic University processes.
-S/he will also coordinate with the Boston main campus and west coast campuses regarding student co-curricular events.
+The Academic Advisor and Program Manager provides academic and administrative advice to current graduate students on all aspects of the GSE and the University, and also supports the customer service function of the GSE with regard to inquiries (emails, phone calls, or drop-in- visits) from matriculated and prospective students.
+In this position, you will perform tasks/projects as assigned to support the Student Services function of the Graduate School and will collaborate with department program directors on academic University processes.
+You will also coordinate with the Boston main campus and west coast campuses regarding student co-curricular events.

-The Academic Advisor is expected to collaborate with others involved with COE Graduate Education including cooperative education coordinators, graduate program directors, faculty, and admissions personnel to meet student needs and to identify opportunities for improvement.
-S/he supports Co-op program with career-related events, speaker series and communications with employers and alumni.
-This position is expected to identify, recommend, and implement process improvements in all aspects of the position.
+The Academic Advisor and Program Manager is expected to collaborate with others involved with COE Graduate Education including cooperative education coordinators, graduate program directors, faculty, and admissions personnel to meet student needs and to identify opportunities for improvement.
+In this position, you will support the Co-op program with career-related events, speaker series and communications with employers and alumni.
+You are expected to identify, recommend, and implement process improvements in all aspects of the position.

 50 % Academic Advising